Jriosv/thinkbridge-test/readme.md

 ## Execution

-Create a virtual environment to manage the project dependencies indepently of your computer
+Create a virtual environment to manage the project dependencies
 >python -m venv venv

 After that, turn on the virtual environment, in my case I'm using a bash terminal so I activate the venv in this way: